SUPLA/supla-device/extras/examples/linux/README.md

 `CustomHvac` accepts configuration options:\
 `turn_on_payload` - value to be published on turn on,\
 `turn_off_payload` - value to be published on turn on.

+### CustomChannel

+`CustomChannel` can be used to send any value with any channel type (mainly for testing).

+`CustomChannel` accepts configuration options:\
+`channel_type` - int value representing channel type,\
+`default_function_number` - int value representing default function number for this channel type.
+`value` - 8 B hex string representing value to be published, for example "01 00 00 00 00 00 00 00".
+First value corresponds with value[0] and so on.

 ## Parsed channel `source` parameter